Your First Day with AI: A Beginner’s Toolkit – blog post illustration from AI Did This

 Before You Start: Setting Realistic Expectations

-AI is not magic.
+AI is not magic (sorry to disappoint).
 It won't read your mind, won't always get things right on the first try, and definitely won't solve all your problems while you sleep.
 But what it will do is become a pretty helpful digital assistant once you learn how to communicate with it.

 Think of your first AI interactions like training a really smart, eager intern: